China’s Sex Museum and Its History of Lotus Feet

 Sometimes the world’s most extraordinary things are found in the world’s most unlikely places.

 Who expected the remains of King Richard III to be found under a car park in Leicester?
-Or to find a cat sanctuary on the burial ground of where Julius Caesar was murdered?
+I’m sure a few of you would also be surprised to find a cat sanctuary located on the burial ground where Julius Caesar was murdered.

-This brings me onto the topic of my post: Who would expect to find an ancient sex museum in China, a place where the talk of sex is still largely taboo?
+Who among you would expect to find an ancient sex museum in China, a place where the talk of sex is still largely taboo?

 Sex Museum China, sculpture